-To open the navigation panel, click the right-facing arrow 🕨 on the left.
+To open the navigation panel, click the right-facing arrow on the left.

-- 3 On the navigation panel, under Homes, click Protection. - The Protection dashboard opens. - 4 Use the Group selector located at the top of the dashboard to select the protection environment that you want to monitor. - 5 On the menu bar, click the Repositories Capacity Planning tab.
+- 4 Use the Group selector located at the top of the dashboard to select the protection environment that you want to monitor. - 5 On the menu bar, click the Repositories Capacity Planning tab.